Gonsalves leads Utah Tech against Abilene Christian after 25-point game - WTOP News

 Saint George, Utah; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Utah Tech faces Abilene Christian after Noa Gonsalves scored 25 points in Utah Tech’s 73-71 loss to the UT Arlington Mavericks.
+BOTTOM LINE: Utah Tech hosts Abilene Christian after Noa Gonsalves scored 25 points in Utah Tech’s 73-71 loss to the UT Arlington Mavericks.

-The Trailblazers are 5-3 on their home court.
-Utah Tech is eighth in the WAC in rebounding averaging 29.6 rebounds.
-Beon Riley leads the Trailblazers with 7.9 boards.
+The Trailblazers are 5-3 in home games.
+Utah Tech ranks eighth in the WAC with 20.7 defensive rebounds per game led by Beon Riley averaging 5.3.

-The Wildcats are 1-6 against WAC opponents.
-Abilene Christian gives up 71.3 points to opponents while being outscored by 1.6 points per game.
+The Wildcats are 1-6 against conference opponents.
+Abilene Christian is 0-3 in games decided by 3 points or fewer.

-Utah Tech is shooting 42.0% from the field this season, 2.9 percentage points lower than the 44.9% Abilene Christian allows to opponents.
-Abilene Christian’s 44.4% shooting percentage from the field this season is 2.6 percentage points lower than Utah Tech has given up to its opponents (47.0%).
+Utah Tech scores 69.7 points per game, 1.6 fewer points than the 71.3 Abilene Christian allows.
+Abilene Christian averages 69.7 points per game, 5.7 fewer points than the 75.4 Utah Tech gives up to opponents.

-The Trailblazers and Wildcats face off Thursday for the first time in WAC play this season.
+The Trailblazers and Wildcats meet Thursday for the first time in conference play this season.

 TOP PERFORMERS: Gonsalves is averaging 14.2 points for the Trailblazers.
-Riley is averaging 12 points and 7.2 rebounds over the last 10 games.
+Riley is averaging 12.0 points over the last 10 games.

-Hunter Jack Madden is shooting 29.5% from beyond the arc with 1.5 made 3-pointers per game for the Wildcats, while averaging 7.9 points.
-Quion Williams is averaging 13.6 points and 6.3 rebounds over the last 10 games.
+Quion Williams is averaging 13.8 points and 5.7 rebounds for the Wildcats.
+Leonardo Bettiol is averaging 12.0 points and 3.5 rebounds while shooting 46.8% over the last 10 games.

 LAST 10 GAMES: Trailblazers: 4-6, averaging 72.3 points, 29.7 rebounds, 14.2 assists, 7.0 steals and 2.5 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 74.0 points per game.